sedanuronderr/movies/README.md

-# movies
+# Movies App
-## Projede  TypeScript ,Angular,Html ve Css dilleri  kullanıldı.
+## TypeScript ,Angular,Html ve Css technologies were used in the project..

 <table>
 <tr>